isaidspaghetti/stream-hubspot-contacts/README.md

 }
 ```

+//todo@taylor: this is repetitive with initial code snippet, let's carve it up to focus on what's new.

 The responses from the backend are used in the same manner for the frontend.
 The `chatClient` and `channel` states determine what to render on the page.
-A lot of the "magic" here is, again, thanks to the powerful Stream Library, which provides each of the `<Components/>` we render once `chatClient` and `channel` evaluate to true.
+A lot of the hard work here is done thanks to the Stream Library, which provides each of the components we render once `chatClient` and `channel` are configured.
 These libraries are easily imported in this file's import block:

 ```jsx
 //frontend/App.js